Fischer-Maris/University-of-Richmond-CyberSecurity-ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Elk Sever machine can accept connections from the Internet.
+Only the Elk Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Workstation Public IP through TCP 5601

 Machines within the network can only be accessed by Workstation and JumpBox.